sameerkasi200x/docker-chaos-engineering/README.md

     ip-10-100-2-106: Successfully tagged dtr.ashnikdemo.com:12443/development/tweet_to_us:demoMay

-Now we to push you image to a repository (DTR or Dockerhub):
+Now we need to push you image to a repository (DTR or Dockerhub), so that it is available to all nodes:

 	sh-4.2$ docker image push $dtr_url/development/tweet_to_us:demoMay
 	The push refers to a repository [dtr.ashnikdemo.com:12443/development/tweet_to_us]
 	c75bed55c5fa: Pushed